One day, I received a call from my dear friend, Dave Gaffke - the founder of the

 Priceless: The moment you can't afford to miss.
 Mother of the bride gives her a congratulation kiss after the ceremony.

-Be invisible: Staying unnoticed gives me opportunities to capture real moment.
 Capturing: As a photojournalist, I don't really pose couples.
 I prompt and direct them in ways that they feel comfortable and natural.

 High Fashion: "I intend to bring glamor to contemporary wedding photography.
 I just want brides to see in their wedding photography the type of photographs they see in the wedding magazines."